damonallison/javascript/README.md

 	    * If dot notation was *not* used, `this` is the global object.
 Inner functions need hacks to capture the parent `this` pointer. (`var that = this`)
         * Object creation - calling a function with `new`.

-* `var` scoping.
+* Scoping
-    * Not lexical. `var`, even when defined in a block, is available to the entire function.
+  * `var` scoping is not lexical. `var`, even when defined in a block, is available to the entire function.

 * Type cohesion.
   * Strings will coherse when necessary.